winappkits/YelpAPI/Readme.md

 ###Setup

  - Request a Developer Key from Yelp (http://www.yelp.com/developers)
- - Download the Starter Kit Zip Portfolio from (http://apimash.github.io/StarterKits/)
+ - Download the Starter Kit Zip File
  - Open the Solution in Visual Studio
  - Obtain JSON.NET from Newtonsoft (https://json.codeplex.com/)
     - Use NuGet in Visual Studio to add JSON.NET to the APIMASHLib project